- 4 min read

 - Disaster Area: Disaster areas change and are defined on the Federal Emergency Management Agency (FEMA).

 - New Loan: Age of Credit and Appraisal Documentation: Lenders can accept documentation for certain eligible Mortgage loans (for property in a FEMA designated area eligible for individual assistance) for an extended period, up to 180 days before the note date.
 This includes a property valuation and underwriting criteria.

 - Existing Loan

-- Forbearance: For certain eligible loans, (in designated area and borrower current or less than 90 days delinquent, then the lender can, on its own discretion, offer up to a 12 month forbearance.
+- Forbearance: For certain eligible loans (in designated area and borrower current or less than 90 days delinquent, then the lender can, at its own discretion, offer up to a 12-month forbearance.

-- Discontinuance of Legal Action: A 90-day moratorium for eligible loans against beginning or continuing legal action, until the lender reviews condition of property, and borrower’s employment and income status.
+- Discontinuance of Legal Action: A 90-day moratorium for eligible loans against beginning or continuing legal action, until the lender reviews the property's condition and the borrower’s employment and income status.

 - Insurance claims: Servicers must take action to protect the borrower’s interest when a hazard or flood insurance loss occurs.

 - Waiver of late fees: If payments are caused by hardship due to a natural disaster, then the late fee should be reported. • Reporting to Credit Bureaus: If forbearance is granted, then lenders should suspend credit reporting.

 Fannie Mae’s and Freddie Mac's guidelines do not apply to all loans.
 However, no matter what type of mortgage loan you have, make sure that you work closely with your servicer.
 Demand to know what your rights are and that you are treated fairly.
 Make special care to get clear instructions regarding processing your insurance claims.

 Hurricane Damage: Beyond Hurricane Insurance - Community Help